quintesse/PlayoVR/README.md

  - **Use local values** : By default this setting is enabled which means that the **Position** and **Rotation** will be synchronized using their local coordinate system.
 When disabled world coordinates will be used instead.
  - **On change only** : By default this setting is enabled which means that values will only be sent to the other clients when they have actually changed.
 When disabled updates will always be sent on each network "tick".

 NB: The reason for **Use local values** is that it's almost always better to use the local coordinate system, especially in combination with **On change only** because there are many situations where an object stays immobile relative to its parent, even if the parent itself (or any ancestor) is moved around a lot.
 This makes it more efficient because no updates have to be sent in those cases.
-But if your objects can change parents (you are using the `VRTK_Interactable_Object` grab mechanic for example) then sometimes it might be desirable to use world coordinates by disabling **Use local values**.
+But if your objects can change parents and you can't use the **parent** option then it might be desirable to use world coordinates by disabling **Use local values**.
 Just know that this *might* be less efficient.
-In those cases it might be best to switch to `NetworkParentableObject` instead.

 #### About "parent" option